harryjjacobs/lab-journal/journal.md

 Once it is running you can publish messages on a 'topic':
 `rostopic pub /test std_msgs/String "hello"`

-In this case we are publishing a message of type String on the test topic.
+In this case we are publishing a message of type String on the topic 'test'.

 You can listen and print messages printed on this topic with:
 `rostopic echo /test`

 Rviz is used for 3D visualisation in ROS.